-- The original homologated fuel injection system must be used without any modification. - b) The fuel injectors must be stock and unaltered from the original specification and manufacture. - c) Air funnels (including their fixing points) may be altered or replaced. - d) Butterflies cannot be changed or modified. - e) Variable intake tract devices cannot be added if they are not present on the homologated motorcycle and they must remain identical and operate in the same way as the homologated system (excepting the air funnels).
-Variable intake tract devices may be replaced with fixed air funnels. - f) Vacuum slides may be fixed in the open position. - g) Secondary throttle valves and shafts may be removed or fixed in the open position and the electronics may be disconnected or removed - h) Air and air/fuel mixture must go to the combustion chamber exclusively through the throttle bodies. - Electronically controlled throttle valves, known as "ride-by-wire", may be only used if the homologated model is equipped with the same system.
+- a) The original homologated fuel injection system must be used without any modification. - b) The fuel injectors must be stock and unaltered from the original specification and manufacture. - c) Air funnels (including their fixing points) may be altered or replaced. - d) Butterflies cannot be changed or modified. - e) Variable intake tract devices cannot be added if they are not present on the homologated motorcycle and they must remain identical and operate in the same way as the homologated system (excepting the air funnels).
+Variable intake tract devices may be replaced with fixed air funnels. - f) Vacuum slides may be fixed in the open position. - g) Secondary throttle valves and shafts may be removed or fixed in the open position and the - h) Electronically controlled throttle valves, known as "ride-by-wire", may be only used if the homologated model is equipped with the same system.
 Software may be modified but all the safety systems and procedures designed by the original manufacturer must be maintained.